This post may contain affiliate links.

 5. Place cheese over burger and cook until the cheese has melted and onions are griddled and golden.

-• It can get pretty smoky when making smash burgers in the kitchen.
-We recommend firing up your kitchen vent or opening some windows before getting started.
+• It can get pretty smoky when making smash burgers in the kitchen, so fire up your kitchen vent or open some windows.

-• The Zestful Kitchen Test Kitchen uses Morton kosher salt for recipe development.
+• I develop recipes uses Morton kosher salt.
 If you are using Diamond Crystal, use this conversion: 1 ½ teaspoons Morton kosher salt = 2 teaspoons Diamond Crystal kosher salt.
 You can learn more about kosher salt here

 smash burger on a wooden cutting board with pickles set in the background